 - Stack firewood properly: Stack firewood in a way that promotes air circulation, allowing moisture to evaporate and preventing decay.
 Avoid stacking firewood directly against walls or fences, as this can trap moisture and promote rot.

 - Rotate your firewood: Use the oldest firewood first, and rotate your stock to ensure that the oldest wood is always used up before the newer wood.

 - Inspect for pests: Regularly inspect your firewood for signs of pests, such as termites or carpenter ants, and take appropriate action if any are found.

 Buying rick of wood:

-The weight of the rick of wood usually depends upon the size.
-Moreover, it also depends upon the type of firewood that you have selected.
+The weight of the rick of wood usually depends upon the size and the type of firewood that you have selected.
 The red oaks and white oaks are usually heavier than other wood types.
 The heavier rick of wood can be around two or half tons in weight.

 On the other side, the lighter types of firewood can be spruces and the full cord may weigh around a ton and a quarter.
 Generally, the weight of a rick of wood can range from 650 lbs to 3000 lbs on the higher edge.

 When we talk about seasoned wood, it can have 550 to 650 pieces that require splitting over a single wooden cord.
 The count usually depends upon how well the pieces are cut and how tightly they are packed.
 In a rick of wood, you can find almost 275 to 325 pieces of wood.
 You can compare to a bundle that typically has 5 logs.